PharmaLedger-IMI/helm-charts/charts/fgt/README.md

 ## Changelog

-- Initial version 0.1.0
+- Initial version 0.1.3
-  - For use with fgt v0.9.2
+  - For use with FGT in version v0.9.3
+  - Only tested locally with Minikube yet
+  - Ingress not tested yet

 ## Helm Lifecycle and Kubernetes Resources Lifetime